 9. Radon Inspection

-Since you can’t see, taste or smell radon, there are no warning signs.
-The only way to find out your home’s levels is to test for it.
+Since you can’t see, taste or smell radon, it has no warning signs.
+The only way to find out your home’s radon levels is to test for it.

 Who can help:

-You can conduct a radon test by yourself or hire a professional.
+You can conduct a radon test by yourself, or you can hire a professional.
 Contact your state radon office for a list of qualified radon testers and to find out if you qualify for any discounted or free radon test kits.

 10. Soil Inspection